rogerpadilla/nukak/README.md

     // this will generate REST APIs for the entities. querierMiddleware({
       // all entities will be automatically exposed unless
-      // 'include' or 'exclude' options are provided
+      // 'include' or 'exclude' options are provided.
       exclude: [Confirmation],

       // `query` callback allows to extend all then queries that are requested to the API,
-      // so it is a good place to add additional filters to the queries (like for multi tenant apps) query<E>(entity: Type<E>, qm: Query<E>, req: Request): Query<E> {
+      // so it is a good place to add additional filters to the queries (like for multi tenant apps). query<E>(entity: Type<E>, qm: Query<E>, req: Request): Query<E> {
         qm.$filter = {
           ...qm.$filter,
-          // ensure the user can only see the data that belongs to his company
+          // ensure the user can only see the data that belongs to his company.
           companyId: req.identity.companyId,
         };
         return qm;